Placeholder-Software/wasmbox/docs/reference/code/engineconfig.md

 Set the optimization priority for generated code:
  - `None`: Generated code will not be optimized at all.
  - `Speed` (**default**): Generated code will be optimized purely for speed.
- - `SpeedAndSize` Generated code will be optimized, but some speed optimizations are disabled if they cause the generated code to be significantly larger.
+ - `SpeedAndSize` Generated code will be optimized for a balance of speed and size (some speed optimizations which cause the generated code to be significantly larger are disabled).

 ## Methods